Shreedevi-2000/assignment-react/README.md

-I developed this assignment using react project, and I don't have work experience on react but i tired  my best, I tried to complete the given assignment as yours required
+I developed this assignment using react project, and I don't have work experience on react but i tired  my best,

 To run a React project, you can follow these steps: